Skip to content

 If the PAN cardholder has passed away, the legal heir or representative must submit a death certificate issued by a competent authority.
 This document should be an official or notarized copy that the Income Tax Department can verify.

-Step-by-Step Process to Surrender PAN Card Online
+Step-by-Step Process to Cancel or Surrender PAN Card Online

 Canceling or surrendering a PAN card online has been made easy through the online portal provided by the Income Tax Department of India.
 Whether you have multiple PAN cards, need to correct an error, or are simply closing down your business, it’s important to follow the correct process for PAN card surrender.